Interface probe for antiferromagnets using geometric curvature: Geometric curvature in the diffusive transport theory for antiferromagnetic metals

 where the gauge-only covariant derivative term is defined as $\Tilde{\partial}_\lambda v_\mu = \partial_\lambda v_\mu - i \comm{\hat{A}_\lambda}{v_\mu}$, with $\hat{A}_\lambda = \diag{(A_\lambda, -A_\lambda^*)}$, and $\Gamma_{\lambda\mu}^\nu$ are the Christoffel symbols relating derivatives of basis vectors to the basis vectors themselves at position $\vb{R}$ \cite{Kelly2020,Salamone2022}.

 We will now look at the case of a nanowire, taking the limit $n, b \rightarrow 0$.
-With this simplification it can be shown thatall Christoffel symbols are zero, such that the left hand side of \cref{eq:Usadel_covForm} reduces to the same form as in Ref.\cite{Salamone2022}.
+With this simplification it can be shown that all Christoffel symbols are zero, such that the left hand side of \cref{eq:Usadel_covForm} reduces to the same form as in Ref.\cite{Salamone2022}.
 Therefore, the Usadel equation takes the form

+This generalized form includes the possibility for both superconductivity and antiferromagnetism to be simultaneously present.
+In the following sections, we consider instead an antiferromagnet where superconductivity is included through the proximity effect only, i.e. via the boundary conditions.
 The effect of the curvature now enters the equations through the Pauli matrices depending on the direction of the N\'eel vector $\bm{n}$.
 As shown in Ref.\cite{Pylypovskyi2020} for the case of an antiferromagnetic helix, the N{\'e}el vector orientation of the equilibrium state in the curvilinear coordinate system can either be homogeneous, \ie constant orientation with respect to the curved reference frame, or periodic, \ie varying as a function of the arclength coordinate along the geometry of the structure, depending on the strength of the DMI.
 In what follows, we will assume the AFM to be in the homogeneous state, and we will consider the N\'eel vector to be directed along the binormal direction, \ie $\bm{n}\equiv\B$.

 A helical nanowire like the one depicted in \cref{fig:SF_helix}, having radius $R$ and $2c\pi$ pitch, i.e. the height of a complete helix turn, can be defined in cylindrical coordinates as \cite{ortix2015quantum}: \bse \ese